- Japanese release in July 1996

 - Developed by Nintendo EAD & Pax Softnica

-When Mole Mania came out in 1996, Yokoi Gunpei, the father of the Game Boy, was in a weird spot.
+Yokoi Gunpei, the father of the Game Boy, was in a weird spot.
 He was the company’s oldest team leader at Nintendo but his reputation was shot.
-Internally at Nintendo, he was seen as having lost his way, having spent too much of the company’s time and effort on a failed project with no appeal, the Virtual Boy.
-The Virtual Boy was the epitome of his creed of using old technology in surprising ways (usually translated as Lateral Thinking with Withered Technology) but it lacked the fun factor that made Nintendo into a household name, resulting in a very public failure for the company.
+Inside the company, he was seen as having lost his way, having spent too much of the company’s time and effort on a failed project with no appeal, the Virtual Boy.
+It was the epitome of his creed of using old technology in surprising ways (usually translated as Lateral Thinking with Withered Technology) but it lacked the fun factor that made Nintendo into a household name, resulting in a very public failure for the company.
 Yokoi had planned on leaving Nintendo right after the release of the Virtual Boy.
 His interest in seeing the new console to release was the only thing keeping him at Nintendo.
-With that project a burning failure, Yokoi stayed; he wanted to leave Nintendo on a positive note, not in disgrace.
-To that end, he looked at the original Game Boy, even though the Game Boy was in a weird spot.
-It ran laps around the competition of portable consoles but all the media outlets were itching for new hardware.
-Nintendo was intent on maintaining the same principle that made the Game Boy a success: no compromise on battery life.
-Since there was no new CPU or screen tech that would provide a better experience while maintaining a reasonable battery life, Yokoi Gunpei tasked himself and his team with making a better Game Boy, the Game Boy Pocket.
+With that project a burning failure, Yokoi stayed; he wanted to leave on a positive note, not in disgrace.
+To that end, he looked at the original Game Boy.
+It ran laps around the competition of portable consoles but all the media outlets were wondering why there was no new hardware.
+The answer was pure Nintendo: they were intent on maintaining the same principle that made the Game Boy a success of not compromising on battery life.
+Since there was no new CPU or screen tech that would provide a better experience while maintaining a reasonable battery life, Yokoi Gunpei tasked himself and his team with making a better version of the already existing Game Boy.
+This project would ultimately lead to the Game Boy Pocket.

 A Hole Game

 Since this is a top-of-the-line Nintendo game, all the bad things about action puzzle games are smoothed out.
 There are so many pitfalls the game could have fallen into, but you can see they play-tested the hell out of the game to make it fun.
 Unlike Lode Runner, the enemies of the game stick to predictable patterns.
 They never run toward you, Terminator-style, making you run for your life every instant.
-Instead, you get in their way.
+Instead, you get in their way, because they follow a pattern.

 The game’s core gameplay is a throwback to games like Devil’s World and other early Famicom titles.
-It’s strictly a single-screen affair, very interested in providing time-sensitive puzzles and filled with unbeatable enemies that need to be avoided.
+Like those games, it’s a single-screen affair, very interested in providing time-sensitive puzzles and filled with unbeatable enemies that need to be avoided.
 It’s a game that reflects back on the era when everybody was improving on the Pac-Man formula.
-Mole Mania should have happened in the ’80s when you look at its lineage.
-But everything else about the game is very 1996.
+Mole Mania should have happened in the ’80s when you look at its lineage and genre but everything else about the game is very 1996.
 The presentation is flawless, the game is littered with valuable secrets.
 It has boss battles and bonus stages, and the ability to be played somewhat non-sequentially, so you can come back later to a puzzle that stumps you.
+All elements that were common by 1996.

 As a last aside, Mole Mania gives a great example against the concept of console generations to classify video games.
 Go read about video game history on Wikipedia for example, or pick up any lesser book, and you’ll be very quickly presented with this idea of console generations defining the whole industry.
 It’s everywhere, to the point where developers themselves constantly discuss their work in the context of generations.
 While generations can make some sense if only TV consoles existed, portable systems exist and are just as important.
-A game like Mole Mania, and any Game Boy game released in 1996, is considered in the same generation as the Famicom released in 1983 while Mole Mania was developed by Miyamoto concurrently with Super Mario 64.
+A game like Mole Mania, and any Game Boy game released in 1996, is considered in the same goddamn generation as the Famicom released in 1983.
+Mole Mania was developed by Miyamoto concurrently with Super Mario 64.
 Both titles are brethrens, directed by the same man at the same time.
-No way can you put any 1996 game in the same category as Donkey Kong Junior Math.
 So that’s why I’m against the concept of generations, which is player-centric, while video games are made by artists, and artistic considerations and mindsets are more important than marketing categorization.
 Mole Mania embodies that idea perfectly.